WangWenhao0716/BenchUFO/README.md

 ### Step 2
 We use a multimodal large language model (here, we choose [QWen2-VL-7B](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct)) to understand and describe the generated video.
 Please prepare the environment and download the multimodal large language model according to that repository.

+**Input:** (1) The prompt for describing videos: `Please describe the content of this video in as much detail as possible, including the objects, scenery, animals, characters, and camera movements within the video.
+Do not include \n in your response.
+Start the description with the video content directly.
+Describe the content of the video and the changes that occur, in chronological order.`; and (2) the generated video (in `MP4` format).

+**Output:** `xdcdcdcdc`

 ## Curators
 BenchUFO is created by [Wenhao Wang](https://wangwenhao0716.github.io/) and Professor [Yi Yang](https://scholar.google.com/citations?user=RMSuNFwAAAAJ&hl=zh-CN).